 To take a measurement, power on the F-750 Produce Quality Meter.
 The current model will be displayed.
 To change the model refer to the Select Model section of the manual.
 Place the sample on the lens so that it makes contact with the perimeter of the bracket around the lens.
 Press the scan button to record a new measurement.

 During the measurement, the instrument will switch to the scan display, then collect and process the data.
-As the measurement is being collected, a progress bar will appear at the bottom of the screen.
-Keep the sample in place until the progress bar disappears and the measurement is complete.
+As the measurement is being collected ‘processing…’ will be visible on the display.
+It is very important to keep the sample in place until the ‘processing…’ cue disappears and the measurement is complete.

 The measurement is being collected as the 1st block is displayed.
 The 2nd block is for processing data, and the 3rd block is for saving the measurement.
 A final screen will indicate that the data has been saved to the SD card before displaying the record to be reviewed.